xemul/cylang/README.md

 Some tokens may evaluate a boolean value or a special `NOVALUE` thing.
 The latter is the default evaluation result for any token unless explicitly documented.
-The NOVALUE, empty string, list or map, false boolean and zero number are called "empty value".
+The NOVALUE, empty string, list or map and false boolean are called "empty value".
 Empty values are used in `(:`, `<?` and `;` commands.

 Tokens may also result in a stream value, which represents an open file, pipe, socket, etc.